marcelvdmade/mcbitsarm/README.md

 This project relies on the [libopencm3](https://github.com/libopencm3/libopencm3/) firmware.
 This is included as a submodule.
 Compile it by calling make libcm3 in the src folder, before attempting to compile any of the other targets.

-Binaries can be compiled by calling e.g. `make mcBits.bin`.
+Binaries can be compiled by calling e.g. `make mcBits.bin` in the src/ folder.
 Binaries can then be flashed onto the boards using [stlink](https://github.com/texane/stlink), as follows: `st-flash write mcBits.bin 0x8000000`.

 The host-side Python code requires the [pyserial](https://github.com/pyserial/pyserial) module.
 Your package repository might offer `python-serial` or `python-pyserial` directly (as of writing, this is the case for Ubuntu, Debian and Arch).
 Alternatively, this can be easily installed from PyPA by calling `pip install pyserial` (or `pip3`, depending on your system).
 If you do not have `pip` installed yet, you can typically find it as `python3-pip` using your package manager.

+### Run
-You can use make keygen to generate the keygen executable in the keygen subdirectory. make mcBits to build the project, or in the src/ folder, run make mcBits.bin.
-First run keygen executable to generate two files with the key in them.
-Then you can use the host-side script to send the keys directly to the device.
+You can call make in the root directory to build all projects.
+This builds the keygen, and the McBits.bin.
+Load McBits.bin on the board, and execute hostside.py > output.txt to receive the decrypted message.
+When asked, press the reset button to start the program.
+Then you can use the compare script to check whether the output corresponds with the original message.

+This entire process can also be done with the test.sh script in the root folder.
+At the moment root access is needed for the hostside scripts, and thus also for the test script.

 ### Troubleshooting